An engrossing and high-energy sport, indoor volleyball has been an ever-present discipline at the Olympic Games since its debut at Tokyo 1964.

 These include stepping over the line while serving, if any part of the body touches the net, double hit (when the same player hits the ball twice in succession), a team taking more than three touches before hitting it over the net and hitting the ball beyond the boundary line.

-There are five positions on a volleyball team – setters, middle blockers, outside hitter, weakside hitter, liberos:
+There are six volleyball players in a team, who can play in five positions – setters, middle blockers, outside hitter, weakside hitter, liberos:

 The setter’s job is to orchestrate the team’s offence and set the ball up for spikes for teammates.